O'Connor Logo

 Here's what happens when you open your Traffic Acquisition report and look at a single row for "Paid Search":

-Step 1: Users & Sessions Columns These show Last-Click (Non-Direct) attribution.
-Google is saying: "This specific session was started by Paid Search."
+These columns show Last-Click (Non-Direct) attribution for sessions and First-Click for users.
+Google Analytics 4 is saying: "This specific session was started by Paid Search" or "This user was first acquired through Paid Search."

-These show Data-Driven attribution.
-Google is saying: "Based on our AI, Paid Search deserves £450.50 of credit for the total journey, even if it wasn't the last click for every single sale."
+These columns show Data-Driven Attribution.
+Google Analytics 4 is saying: "Based on our machine learning algorithms, Paid Search deserves £450.50 of credit for the total journey, even if it wasn't the last click for every single sale."

-If you have high Direct traffic in the Sessions column but high Revenue in the Email row, people are clicking your emails (DDA giving credit), but returning via bookmark to finish the purchase (Session Last-Click).
+If you have high Direct traffic in the Sessions column but high Revenue in the Email row, people are clicking your emails (Data-Driven Attribution giving credit), but returning via bookmark to finish the purchase (Session Last-Click).

-In my experience, this mismatch is where most business owners think GA4 is "broken."
+The mismatch between attribution models is where most business owners think GA4 is "broken."
 It's not broken-it's just showing you three different stories about the same customer journey.
+I've walked hundreds of clients through this exact realisation over my career, and the pattern is always the same: initial confusion followed by strategic clarity.

 Why Am I Seeing 0.45 Conversions?